EunBinChoi/micro-processor-master/README.md

 - Arduino receives fan, temperature, and vibration information.

 #### Components
-- Fan: Fan speed is controlled by the received fan speed value from Arduino 1. (beacuse it knows all information from smartphone app)
+- Fan: Fan speed is controlled by the received fan speed value from Arduino 1 (*).
 - Buzzer: Buzzer is played by the temperature value when the measured tempeature is higher than the temperature that user is set.
-- Vibration motor: Vibration can be on/off by the received viration information from Arduino 1. (beacuse it knows all information from smartphone app)
+- Vibration motor: Vibration can be on/off by the received viration information from Arduino 1 (*).
+    * Because Arduino 1 knows all of information from smartphone app.

 ---